 When you are "vested," it means you have earned enough service credit to guarantee a retirement benefit, even if you leave covered employment.
 Service credit from different systems can be combined.

-- KPERS Tier 1 and Tier 2 members vest with five years of service
+- KPERS 1 and KPERS 2 members vest with five years of service

 - KP&F Tier I members vest with 20 years of service

-- KP&F Tier 2 members vest with 15 years of service
+- KP&F Tier II members vest with 15 years of service

 - Judges vest immediately